2006 Cincinnati Bengals season: Week 1: at Kansas City Chiefs

 The Bengals opened the regular season on the road against the Kansas City Chiefs on September 10.
-The Chiefs scored first on a 29-yard field goal by kicker Lawrence Tynes.
-In the second quarter, the Bengals scored 17-straight points.
+The Chiefs scored first with a 29-yard field goal by kicker Lawrence Tynes.
+In the second quarter, the Bengals scored 17 straight points.
 Bengal kicker Shayne Graham tied the game up with a 37-yard field goal, Rudi Johnson ran 22 yards for a touchdown, and Kenny Watson ran 8 yards for another touchdown, making the score 17–3 at halftime.
 After both sides failed to score in the third quarter, which was marked by Chief quarterback Trent Green being injured and leaving the game, Graham made the score 20–3 with a 42-yard field goal.
-A Chiefs' come back fell short, as they could only score on a 9-yard touchdown pass from Chief back-up quarterback Damon Huard to tight end Tony Gonzalez.
+A Chiefs' comeback fell short, as they could only score on a 9-yard touchdown pass from Chief back-up quarterback Damon Huard to tight end Tony Gonzalez.
 A 36-yard field goal by Graham would be the final score of the game, leaving the Bengals 1–0.